datacamp-content-public/R-Epi/chapter1.md

 - You can assign values to variables by ```<-``` but also ```=``` would work.
 Most people use ```<-```.
 But be careful, for arguments in functions, only ```=``` can be used.
 - If you need additional information or if you search for functions, you can use [www.rdocumentation.org](https://www.rdocumentation.org/)
-- Our you can type, e.g., ?runif, in the R Console (the lower window on the right side of the screen), and a help window will pop up.
+- Or you can type, e.g., ?runif, in the R Console (the lower window on the right side of the screen), and a help window will pop up.
 - Array **indices in R start with 1** (like in Fortran, unlike python or C, where the first element has index 0)!
 - To raise the power in R, use ```n^p```